Bruno-SSC/Dessert-Shop/commit_log.md

 com10
     Learned how to use scss variables with angular and finished responsiveness for mobile, tablet, laptop and bigger monitors. com11
+    implemented the mobile animation of the confirmation modal slide in from the bottom. com12
     what about checking the mixins?
+Animations?
+    There is that bug where you decrease the quantity but it doesn't remove from cart as well.